SEQ property delivers record house prices

-REIQ CEO Antonia Mercorella said the strength of growth proved that Queensland real estate was a good investment and could be relied upon to deliver capital growth.
+REIQ CEO Antonia Mercorella says the strength of growth proved that Queensland real estate was a good investment and could be relied upon to deliver capital growth.

-“While other markets around the country are struggling in the face of tightened lending criteria and cooling investor appetite, the southeast corner of Queensland continues to deliver steady, sustainable growth,” Ms Mercorella said.
+“While other markets around the country are struggling in the face of tightened lending criteria and cooling investor appetite, the southeast corner of Queensland continues to deliver steady, sustainable growth,” says Mercorella

-“Queensland’s economy is proving itself to be a good performer, against a backdrop of national gloom, with new jobs bringing population growth and demand for housing,” she said.
+“Queensland’s economy is proving itself to be a good performer, against a backdrop of national gloom, with new jobs bringing population growth and demand for housing,

 “The southeast corner is our powerhouse, without a doubt, but additionally we’re seeing strong results in regions that have been struggling.